alisw/AliPhysics/MUON/READMErec.txt

 \section rec_s5 ESD content

 Three kinds of track can be saved in ESD: a tracker track matched with a trigger track, a tracker track alone and a trigger track alone (unused data members are set to default values in the last two cases).
 These tracks are stored in objects of the class AliESDMuonTrack.
-Those objects
+Two methods can be used to know the content of an ESD track:
+- <code>ContainTrackerData()</code>: Return kTRUE if the track contain tracker data
+- <code>ContainTriggerData()</code>: Return kTRUE if the track contain trigger data

-contain:
+The AliESDMuonTrack objects contain:
 - Tracker track parameters (x, theta_x, y, theta_y, 1/p_yz) at vertex (x=x_vtx; y=y_vtx)
 - Tracker track parameters in the vertex plane
 - Tracker track parameters at first cluster
 - Tracker track parameter covariances at first cluster
-- Tracker track global informations (chi2, number of clusters, cluster map)
+- Tracker track global informations (track ID, chi2, number of clusters, cluster map, MC label if any)
 - TClonesArray of associated clusters stored in AliESDMuonCluster objects
-- Trigger track informations (local trigger decision, strip pattern, hit pattern)
+- Trigger track informations (local trigger decision, strip pattern, hit pattern, ...)
 - Chi2 of tracker/trigger track matching

-Each AliESDMuonCluster object contain by default:
+The AliESDMuonCluster objects contain:
 - Cluster ID providing information about the location of the cluster (chamber ID and DE ID)
 - Cluster position (x,y,z)
 - Cluster resolution (sigma_x,sigma_y)

-More information about clusters can be stored in these objects for a given fraction of events:
 - Charge
 - Chi2
+- MC label if any
-- TClonesArray of associated pads stored in AliESDMuonPad objects
+- TClonesArray of associated pads stored in AliESDMuonPad objects for a given fraction of events

-Each AliESDMuonPad object contain:
+The AliESDMuonPad objects contain:
 - Digit ID providing information about the location of the digit (DE ID, Manu ID, Manu channel and cathode)
 - Raw charge (ADC value)
 - Calibrated charge
+- One saturation bit and one calibration bit to say whether it is saturated/calibrated or not

 \section rec_s6 Conversion between MUON/ESD objects

-Every conversion between MUON objects (AliMUOVDigit/AliMUONVCluster/AliMUONTrack) and ESD objects (AliESDMuonPad/AliESDMuonCluster/AliESDMuonTrack) is done by the class AliMUONESDInterface.
+Every conversion between MUON objects (AliMUONVDigit/AliMUONVCluster/AliMUONTrack) and ESD objects (AliESDMuonPad/AliESDMuonCluster/AliESDMuonTrack) is done by the class AliMUONESDInterface.
 There are 2 ways of using this class:

 1) Using the static methods to convert the objects one by one (and possibly put them into the provided store):